Enterprise Management Incentives – A Complete Guide to EMI

 Tax-Efficient

-Since the gains gained by the employee may be eligible for Entrepreneur’s Relief, which lowers the capital gains tax burden, the tax treatment of EMI schemes is typically more advantageous than that of other share option schemes.
+Since the gains gained by the employee may be eligible for BADR, which lowers the capital gains tax burden by 18% from April 2026 subjected to qualified conditions, the tax treatment of EMI schemes is typically more advantageous than that of other share option schemes.
+The 5% shareholding requirement does not apply to EMI options

 Potential For Profit